convox/rack/README.md

 <a name="availability-zones">
 **Availability Zones**

 If you have an older AWS account you may have some availability zones on which VPC does not function.
-If you see an error during installation referencing a list of valid availability zones then you can pick three of those and set the value of the `AvailabilityZone` parameter to `zone1,zone2,zone3`
+If you see an error during installation referencing a list of valid availability zones then you can pick three of those and set the value of the `AvailabilityZones` parameter to `zone1,zone2,zone3`

 ## Development